StanJulia/Stan.jl/Examples/RedCardsStudy/README.md

 4. Overall I find for this example the M1 performance pretty impressive (about 25% better that a 2 years older Intel machine).

 5. For many models the use of Julia level chains is a good alternative.
-If constructs like reduce-sum and map-rectare are used in the Stan Laguage program, C++ threads definitely help.
+If constructs like reduce-sum and map-rectare are used in the Stan Language program, C++ threads definitely help.

 6. Too many (combined in all processes) threads do not help.